For the media

 What don’t people understand about domestic violence?

-Some of the most damaging misconceptions about domestic violence include the idea that domestic violence is unusual.
-In fact, domestic violence is a common occurrence, accounting for 15% of violent crimes, according to the National Coalition Against Domestic Violence.
+One of the most damaging misconceptions about domestic violence is that domestic violence is unusual.
+In fact, domestic violence is a common occurrence, with more than 12 million people in the United States affected by it every year.

 Additionally, many believe domestic violence only happens to low-income or uneducated women.
 However, domestic violence can occur in every walk of life.